 Is 1.25 Eye Prescription Bad?

 For example, someone with a -3.00 prescription has worse vision than someone with a -1.25.
-Some people typically won't need prescription eyewear for 1.25 vision.
+Many individuals with 1.25 vision don't require prescription eyewear.

-Many people with 1.25 vision might choose to wear only over-the-counter “reader” glasses to improve their vision.
+Individuals with 1.25 vision may opt for over-the-counter "reader" glasses to enhance their vision.
 However, people with a higher diopter number or astigmatism will probably need prescription lenses to correct the problem.

 What is a 1.25 Eye Prescription?